-arrange a pre-court familiarisation visit where someone will show you around the court, show you where you will give your evidence and talk you through who else will be in court.

-- arrange to meet you and arrange for you to sit in the designated witness room so that you will not have to sit around outside the court on your own, if applicable. - support you whilst you are at court and answer any questions you may have, albeit they cannot talk about your evidence or the case with you.
+- arrange a pre-court familiarisation visit where someone will show you around the court, show you where you will give your evidence and talk you through who else will be in court - arrange to meet you and arrange for you to sit in the designated witness room so that you will not have to sit around outside the court on your own, if applicable support you while you are at court and answer any questions you may have, however they cannot talk about your evidence or the case with you.

-You can also call the Victim Support Line on: 08 08 16 89 11 to speak to an adviser or go to their website at www. victimsupport.org.uk/ to find out more.
+You can also call the Victim Support Line on: 08 08 16 89 11 to speak to an adviser or go to its website: victimsupport.org.uk to find out more.